EMC-Underground/U-919-SupportPredictor/README.md

 ## Logic:
 - Initialize ML NN (neural network)
 - Load a training set for a specified frame
-- Ask user for a future date (currently: today or tomorrow)
+- Ask user for a date
-- Support Predictor tells the channces
+- Support Predictor tells the chances for a new support request being open for a frame

 ## Sample dialog
 - (User)  "Alexa, use Support Predictor"